Marak/node_mailer/Readme.md

       }

 # USING SSL
-This fork supports SSL connections (not TLS / STARTTLS, just SSL from the beginning of the connection).
+This fork supports SSL connections.
 To use it, add an option ssl: true.
 See usage above.